-(i) Upon his or her own initiative, the President may, or upon the vote of at least two-thirds of the assembled voting members of the Senate, the President shall, with respect to a specific agenda item, relinquish the gavel to the immediate past-President if available (and if not available, then to the President-elect) to serve as president pro-tempore with respect to a specific agenda item.
+- b.
+[Substitution of president pro-tempore, voting by President] - i.
+Upon their own initiative, the President may, or upon the vote of at least two-thirds of the assembled voting members of the Senate, the President shall, with respect to a specific agenda item, relinquish the gavel to the immediate past-President if available (and if not available, then to the President-elect) to serve as president pro-tempore with respect to a specific agenda item.
 In the absence of the President for any Senate meeting or other presidential responsibility, the immediate past-President, or President-elect, shall serve as a president pro tempore, and in the absence of all three Presidential Officers, the Senate shall elect a faculty member eligible for election to the Senate presidency to serve as a president pro tempore.
-Similarly, in the absence of the President for all or part of a meeting of the Senate Executive Committee, the immediate past-President, President-elect, or another faculty member of the Committee elected by the Committee shall serve as president pro-tempore.

-- (ii) The President (or president pro tempore) shall be entitled to vote on matters before the Senate only where, after vote of the Senate, the President's vote will prevent an equal division of the Senate. - c.
-In interacting with the University administration, the University Board of Trustees, the State Board of Regents, and the larger community within and outside the University, the Senate President shall act as the spokesperson of the Academic Senate and represent the interests of the Academic Senate and its constituencies in general, and the interests of faculty, in particular. - d.
+Similarly, in the absence of the President for all or part of a meeting of the Senate Executive Committee, the immediate past- President, President-elect, or another faculty member of the Committee elected by the Committee shall serve as president pro-tempore. - ii.
+The President (or president pro tempore) shall be entitled to vote on matters before the Senate only where, after vote of the Senate, the President's vote will prevent an equal division of the Senate. - c.
+In interacting with the University administration, the University Board of Trustees, the [Utah Board of Higher Education (2020-formerly State Board of Regents], and the larger community within and outside the University, the Senate President shall act as the spokesperson of the Academic Senate and represent the interests of the Academic Senate and its constituencies in general, and the interests of faculty, in particular.

+- d.
 In carrying out the responsibilities of the office, the President, past-President, and President-elect (and other Senate Officers) shall place the best interests of the University and the Academic Senate and its constituencies ahead of their own personal interests or the interests of the academic units with which they are affiliated. - e.
-The Senate President shall have a manual on Senate organization, operations, and basic Procedures prepared and distributed to all incoming Senate members. - 2.
-Faculty Representative to the Board of Trustees
+The Senate President shall have a manual on Senate organization, operations, and basic Procedures prepared and distributed to all incoming Senate members. - Faculty Representative to the Board of Trustees.
 The President of the Senate will serve as a faculty representative to the Board of Trustees.
-[See University Policy 2-002, and Board of Regents Policy R223.]
+[See University Policy 2-002, and Utah Board of Higher Education (formerly Board of Regents) Policy R223.] - 3.
+Secretary.

-3. Secretary.